giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 Note that an EBS volume can only be used by a single pod at the same time.
 Thus, the access mode of your PVC can only be `ReadWriteOnce`.

-Under the hood the EBS Volume stays detached from your nodes as long as it is not claimed by a Pod.
-As soon as a Pod claims it, it gets attached to the node that holds the Pod.
+Under the hood the EBS volume stays detached from your nodes as long as it is not claimed by a pod.
+As soon as a pod claims it, it gets attached to the EC2 instance of the node that holds the pod.

 ## Example